 When Jeff Beck sang “You’re everywhere and nowhere, baby”, in Hi Ho Silver Lining, he could have been quoting Seneca.
 The Stoic also advises his friend Lucilius that people who constantly change the medicine they’re taking get little benefit.
-We should identify the most valuable books and study them very closely, reading them repeatedly, rather than behaving like a dilettante and dipping first into one book and then another without allowing ourselves the time to properly digest any of the ideas they contain, let alone put them into practice.
+We should identify the most valuable and best books on Stoicism and study them very closely, reading them repeatedly, rather than behaving like a dilettante and dipping first into one book and then another without allowing ourselves the time to properly digest any of the ideas they contain, let alone put them into practice.

-Below I’ve listed the most important books on Stoicism, at least as far as I’m concerned.
+Below I’ve listed the best books on Stoicism, at least as far as I’m concerned.
 (I’ve grouped them under three main headings, by author, although you’ll notice that I’ve sneakily mentioned more than one text in some cases.)
 If you’re interested in Stoicism you should probably read these over and over again until you know many of the passages by heart.
 Some of you will already have read these books so I wanted to add some anecdotes about the historical context in which they were written.
 That’s the approach I adopted when writing my latest book How to Think Like a Roman Emperor: The Stoic Philosophy of Marcus Aurelius.
 I repeatedly found over the years, running courses and workshops on Stoicism, that people tended to get roughly twice as much out of these books if they read them closely and understand more about the author and their times.

-Three Classic Books on Stoicism
+Three Best Books on Stoicism